theophilee/theophilee.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a research scientist at [Mistral AI](https://mistral.ai/), working on accelerating AI open-source.
 I believe progress on language models as cultural technologies is currently our best lever on the rate of human progress.
-[Accelerate with us!](http://jobs.lever.co/mistral)
+[Come build with us!](http://jobs.lever.co/mistral)

 Before that, I was doing an ML PhD at Carnegie Mellon University, working on computer vision and robotics with [Katerina Fragkiadaki](https://www.cs.cmu.edu/~katef).